r-antonio/ai-mcp-playground/README.md

 ## Development Process

-This project was developed using an iterative, conversational approach with an AI assistant in Cursor IDE.
+This project was developed using an iterative, conversational approach with AI assistants in Cursor IDE and Cline.
 The development process included:
 - Initial project setup and structure
 - Implementation of GitHub integration
 - Addition of Jira functionality